Theology, Bachelor of Arts

 Tuition and Financial Aid

 Reflecting our Vincentian Mission, St. John's has a long tradition of bringing a high quality, private education within the financial reach of all our students with opportunities for financial assistance through scholarships, loans, grants and work-study programs.
-For more information visit our Student Financial Services web site.
+For more information visit Student Financial Services.